One Ok Rock: 2018–2020: Eye of the Storm

 On February 16, 2018, they released their first single of 2018, "Change".
 The song was made by vocalist Taka alongside the band's producer for a HondaJet commercial.
 The band remained relatively silent throughout the rest of the year (with the exception of embarking on their Ambitions Dome Tour in Japan, announced the previous year), until the announcement of a small, four date tour with an orchestra in Japan in late October, as well as a small European tour in December.

 On November 23, the band announced their forthcoming album, Eye of the Storm.
 The second single, "Stand Out Fit In", considered the lead single for the album, was released the same day with a music video.
 "Change" was also featured on the album.
 On February 1, 2019, the band released the third and final single from the album, "Wasted Nights".
-The song will serve as the theme song for the film Kingdom.
-American singer-songwriter Kiiara is the sole guest feature on the album on the track "In the Stars", which serves as the theme song for the film Fortuna's Eye.
+The song serves as the theme song for the film Kingdom.
+American singer-songwriter Kiiara is the sole guest feature on the album on the track "In the Stars", which was the theme song for the film Fortuna's Eye.
+Eye of the Storm was released in Japan on February 13, 2019, via A-Sketch and outside of Japan on February 15, 2019, via Fueled By Ramen.

 The band toured with Waterparks and Stand Atlantic in a headlining North American tour during February and March to support "Eye of the Storm".
 They also supported Ed Sheeran on the second Asian leg of the ÷ Tour throughout April and early May, and performed a headlining tour in Europe throughout the rest of May, with support from dream pop band Anteros and producer Dan Lancaster.
 One Ok Rock played a short U.S. tour of Oregon, California, and Mexico during July, during which they also played the Vans Warped Tour.
 Rock band Weathers served as support during this tour.
 One Ok Rock performed an arena tour of Japan from September 2019 to January 2020.
 In March 2020, the band toured Australia with American pop rock band Set It Off and Australian pop punk band Stateside serving as support.
 The band was set to finish their tour with an Asian leg spanning from April to July 2020.
 However, on March 17, 2020, the band announced that the tour dates would be postponed due to the COVID-19 pandemic, with the shows ultimately being cancelled.

-Eye of the Storm was released in Japan on February 13, 2019, via A-Sketch and outside of Japan on February 15, 2019, via Fueled By Ramen.